aaw/histk/README.md

    Only q values in the range [0.0, 1.0] are valid arguments.

 * `HISTK.COUNT key [value]`:
-   Returns an estimate of of the number of values <= value observed by the sketch.
+   Returns an estimate of of the number of values observed by the sketch that are at most the given value.
 If value is omitted, returns the total number of values observed by the sketch so far.

 * `HISTK.MERGESTORE key hist1 [hist2] ... [histn]`:
-   Merges hist1 ... histn, storing the results in key.
-If there's already a histogram sketch in key before this command is called, the results are merged into that sketch.
+   Merges hist1, hist2, ... histn, storing the results in the given key.
+If there's already a histogram sketch in the key before this command is called, the results are merged into that sketch.

 * `HISTK.RESIZE key numcentroids`:
    Resize the sketch to numcentroids centroids.
 In most cases, this should be called once before values are added to the sketch.
-If called on an existing sketch with a smaller number of centroids, some centroids will be merged.
+If called on an existing sketch with a smaller number of centroids than the sketch currently has, some centroids will be merged.
+The default number of centroids in each sketch is 64 unless `HISTK.RESIZE` is called.

 Trying the module
 -----------------